gossi/oophp/README.md

 Example: Filesystem

-Create e.g. a Filesystem interface, which will also be used for FtpConnections or WebDav, etc. so the filesystem is changeable, but also extendable if you need a specific implementation (eg. Dropbox, AWS, Owncloud, etc.).
+Create e.g. a Filesystem interface, which will also be used for FtpConnections or WebDav, etc. so the filesystem is interchangeable, but also extendable if you need a specific implementation (eg. Dropbox, AWS, Owncloud, etc.).

 ### Add missing language features